 The challenge posed by BIM adoption can only be addressed through training.
 In Germany, the national ‘Stufenplan Digital Planen und Bauen’ (Step-by-step Digital Planning and Building) plan has encouraged the use of BIM via a multi-sector approach delivered through local working groups and trade associations.
 In France, the BIM 2022 Plan is designed to provide construction industry support via a collaborative online platform called KROQI.

 Upscaling the entire construction industry is essential if we are to build the sustainable cities of tomorrow.
 And with that in mind, BIM already has a worthy successor: CIM (City Information Modeling).
-This fully collaborative model will go further still to provide a global overview of urban projects, including transportation, flows of people using the building, etc., providing yet another step towards 100% sustainable and responsible construction.
+This fully collaborative model will go further still to provide a global overview of urban projects, including transportation, flows of people using the building, etc., providing yet another step towards a more sustainable construction.

 Credits: Laurent Kronental/Shutterstock, Have a nice day Photo/Shutterstock, Blanscape/Shutterstock